WhiPaper/streaming-qr/README.md

 The app requires the following Android permissions (configured in `AndroidManifest.xml`):
 - `INTERNET` - For network access
-- `CAMERA` - For QR code scanning
+- `CAMERA` - For Aztec code scanning

 Note: The Android project is generated in `src-tauri/gen/android/`.
 If you regenerate the Android project, you may need to re-add custom permissions to the `AndroidManifest.xml` file.

 ## Usage

 1. Click "Start Scanning" to activate the camera
-2. Point the camera at QR codes that contain streamed data
+2. Point the camera at Aztec codes that contain streamed data
 3. The app will automatically detect and process chunks
 4. Once all chunks are received, the data will be reconstructed and displayed
 5. You can copy, download, or save the decoded data

 ## Protocol Format

-Each QR code should contain a JSON object:
+Each Aztec code should contain a JSON object:

 ```json
 {